 Use these moments to help students with special needs correct their own mistakes, such as sharing tips on checking calculations for math problems and avoiding spelling errors.

 Sounds like a lot?
-Well, you don’t have to go it alone.
+Well, you don’t have to do it alone.

 Positive Action provides a research-based SPED curriculum that works with students who receive special education of all types, including:

 It doesn’t stop there.
-We also provide tools that keep the students engaged and organized during lessons.
+We also provide tools that actively engage students and keep them organized during lessons.
 The tools include:

-We believe special needs students require wholesome support, so we also specialize in promoting partnerships between educators, families, and the community the large.
+We believe special needs students require wholesome support, so we also specialize in promoting partnerships between educators, families, and the community at large.
+These collaborations and effective instructional strategies can nurture the learning process of students with disabilities.

 “Positive Action is a good curriculum, and we tied it in with our PBIS.
 It really helped in making this a safe school where academics and behavior work together so that everybody can learn.” — From a Principal in Robeson County, North Carolina